openconnectivityfoundation/swagger2x/src/templates/C++IotivityServer/readme.md

 - readOnly params like: "precision", "maximumsaturation" from oic.r.colour.chroma is crashing the device when running the CTT
     - to avoid this: remove these properties from the generated device.

+# security files

+use oic_svr_db_server_justworks.dat, can be obtained from:
+    - iotivity-1.3.1\resource\csdk\security\provisioning
+    - security: just works
+    - used in CTT testing (e.g. it can on-board the device!), and CTT can talk to the device.

 ## SCONS adaption in resource/examples